UkiyoC/Visayan-Text-Classifier/README.md

 ## Installation

-Open the terminal in VSCode and clone this repository `<repository clone>`
+Open the terminal in VSCode and clone this repository `https://github.com/UkiyoC/Visayan-Text-Classifier.git`

 ## Create a Virtual Environment